NCAR/mlso-api-client/docs/usage.rst

 API for programmatically retrieving results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There is also a set of IDL routines to programmatically make queries and
+download data via the API.

-Retrieve information about the available instruments.
+For example, to retrieve information about the available instruments, do:

 .. code-block:: IDL